uwe-app/website/site/docs/getting-started/front-matter.md

 ```

 {{#> note type="tip" label="tip"}}
 A page title is inferred from the file name unless a specific title has been defined; when a page is an index file the name of the parent directory is used instead.
-Use this feature with [directory index listings]({{ link "/docs/getting-started/directory-index/" }}) to rapidly sketch your site pages.
+Use this feature with [[docs/getting-started/directory-index|directory index listings]] to rapidly sketch your site pages.
 {{/note}}

 ## Summary